-My car has scooped-out seat cushions.
+My car has uneven seat cushions.
 How can I install my child's car seat?

 Some vehicle seats have hollows and humps that prevent the base of the car seat from resting flat on the cushion.
-Use a position with a flat cushion, or find a car seat with a base that fits better in your car.
+Use a position with a flat cushion, or find a narrower car seat that fits better.

-Why do loose objects and car booster seats need to be secured?
+Why do loose items and car booster seats need to be secured?